StanJulia/Stan.jl/docs/src/WALKTHROUGH2.md

 Include Distributions.jl as we'll be using that package to create an example model.
 This example is derived from an example in [StatisticalRethinking.jl](https://xcelab.net/rm/statistical-rethinking/).

+Inclusion of MonteCarloMeasurements and AxisKeys in this script is for illustration purposes only (see ??read_samples in StanSample.jl).

 It shows a few more features than the Bernoulli example in WALKTHROUGH.md.

 ```